criteo/netprobify/CONTRIBUTING.md

 ## Version release

-Each version will be tested under stable environment.
+Each version will be tested under Criteo environment so we can validate stability.

 Once the code is proven to be stable enough, it will be merged to the stable branch.